Newnham College, Cambridge: History

 The demand from prospective students remained buoyant and the Newnham Hall Company built steadily, providing three more halls, a laboratory and a library, in the years up to the First World War.
-The architect Basil Champneys was employed throughout this period and designed the buildings in the Queen Anne style to much acclaim, giving the main college buildings an extraordinary unity.
-These and later buildings are grouped around beautiful gardens, which many visitors to Cambridge never discover, and, unlike most Cambridge colleges, students may walk on the grass for most of the year.
+The architect Basil Champneys was employed throughout this period and designed the buildings in the Queen Anne style to much acclaim.

 Many young women in mid-19th-century England had no access to the kind of formal secondary schooling which would have enabled them to go straight into the same university courses as the young men – the first principal herself had never been a pupil in a school.
-So Newnham's founders allowed the young women to work at and to a level which suited their attainments and abilities.
+Thus, Newnham's founders allowed the young women to work at and to a level which suited their attainments and abilities.
 Some of them, with an extra year's preparation, did indeed go on to degree-level work.
-And as girls' secondary schools were founded in the last quarter of the 19th century, staffed often by those who had been to the women's colleges of Cambridge, Oxford and London, the situation began to change.
+And as girls' secondary schools were founded in the last quarter of the 19th century, often staffed by those who had been to the women's colleges of Cambridge, Oxford and London, the situation began to change.
 In 1890 the Newnham student Philippa Fawcett was ranked above the Senior Wrangler, i.e. top in the Mathematical Tripos.
-By the First World War the vast majority of Newnham students were going straight into degree-level courses.
+By the First World War, the vast majority of Newnham students entered straight into degree-level courses.

+A new Pfeiffer Building was built in 1893, largely funded by a £5,000 bequest from the poet Emily Jane Pfeiffer.

 In tailoring the curriculum to the students, Newnham found itself at odds with the other Cambridge college for women, Girton, founded two years earlier.
 Emily Davies, Girton's founder, believed passionately that equality could only be expressed by women doing the same courses as the men, on the same time-table.
 This meant that Girton attracted a much smaller intake in its early years.
 But the Newnham Council held its ground, reinforced by the commitment of many of its members to educational reform generally and a wish to change some of the courses Cambridge was offering to its men.

 In 1948 Newnham, like Girton, attained the full status of a college of the university.